MikaYeghi/MikaYeghi.github.io/_projects/SatAdv.md

 ## Project Description

 How can individuals protect their vehicles from being detected by satellites or drones?
-Since accessing and manipulating aerial system images isn't feasible, alternative methods are needed.
+Since accessing and manipulating aerial system images is not feasible, alternative methods are needed.
 One approach is to use [adversarial stickers](https://arxiv.org/abs/2108.11765), but these are often ineffective against low-resolution systems typically employed in aerial surveillance.
 A more promising strategy involves modifying the vehicle itself to evade detection, even at lower resolutions.
 This project explores practical ways to achieve this goal.

 ## Method